rudolffu/qsofitmore/README.md

 python -m pip install -e .
 ```

-### Fitting Backends: kmpfit (default) vs lmfit
+### Fitting Backends: lmfit (default) vs kmpfit

-qsofitmore historically uses Kapteyn’s kmpfit as the default backend.
-If Kapteyn is not installed on your system, you have two choices:

-1) Install Kapteyn (kmpfit):
+`lmfit` is now the default optimizer in qsofitmore, so a fresh install works out of the box with no Kapteyn dependency.
+The legacy Kapteyn `kmpfit` path is still available if you explicitly opt in.

+1) Stay on the default lmfit backend (recommended):
+   - Install qsofitmore normally (no extra dependencies).
+   - Optional: disable Kapteyn-specific tox envs unless you need regression checks.

+2) Use the legacy kmpfit backend (requires Kapteyn):
    ```bash
    pip install "cython<3.0"  # Kapteyn requires Cython < 3
    pip install https://www.astro.rug.nl/software/kapteyn/kapteyn-3.4.tar.gz